 The Chief of the Boston University Police Department or a member of the command staff, including Deputy Chief, Captain, Lieutenant or Sergeant is responsible for confirmation of a significant emergency or dangerous situation involving an immediate threat to the health or safety of the University.
 Upon confirmation they will determine the appropriate segment(s) of the BU community to notify, determine the content of the message, and initiate the notification system.
 In all cases, Boston University Police Control Center is responsible for initiating the BU Alert system and sending the message.
-The BU Alert system has the ability to send messages to University email accounts, text messages to a mobile phone and make a voice call to an enrolled phone number.
+The BU Alert system has the ability to send messages to University email accounts, text messages to mobile phones, voice calls to enrolled phone numbers, and push notifications through the BU Alert application.
 The message will contain a brief description of the emergency and actions to take to remain safe.